COVID-19 saliva tests you can take at home have finally arrived

-Online pharmacy Hims says it will start selling saliva tests for SARS-CoV-2 (the virus that causes the COVID-19 disease) that you can take at home from RUCDR Infinite Biologics, an organization within the Rutgers University Genomics Laboratory.
+Telemedicine company Hims says it will start selling saliva tests for SARS-CoV-2 (the virus that causes the COVID-19 disease) that you can take at home from RUCDR Infinite Biologics, an organization within the Rutgers University Genomics Laboratory.
 Patients must be exhibiting symptoms to qualify for a test.

 To get the test, people can go to Hims’s website and request a consultation.
 Applicants then fill out an intake form asking for symptoms and recent travel history.
 A doctor will review that information and determine whether or not a patient should receive a test.
 The process can be entirely asynchronous, meaning a patient does not have to interface with a physician in real time over video.
 However, some states require physicians to have live video visits.
 When the test comes by mail, patients spit into a tube and then send the sample off to the lab.
 Results are available two days later.
 Telehealth company Vault Health offers a similar process, whereby patients chart their symptoms in an online form before receiving a test, but the company supervises sample collection over video to ensure patients do it correctly.